bardiz12/laravel-connection-pool/README.md

-# Connection Pool Driver for Mysql
+# Connection Pool Driver for Laravel

 This Package is using **openswoole** to achieve connection pooling in Laravel.